Pitocin Side Effects

 Note: This page contains side effects data for the generic drug oxytocin.
 It is possible that some of the dosage forms included below may not apply to the brand name Pitocin.

 It is possible that some side effects of Pitocin may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to oxytocin: solution

-Along with its needed effects, oxytocin (the active ingredient contained in Pitocin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, oxytocin (the active ingredient contained in Pitocin) may cause unwanted side effects that require medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking oxytocin:Rare

 - difficulty in breathing

 - headache (continuing or severe)

 - skin rash or itching